Durant Takes Full Court

 Community First, Always

-For residents, the possibilities for the Six Flags site are as diverse as the community itself.
-Some envision high-end entertainment and dining experiences that rival neighboring jurisdictions.
-Others see opportunities for senior housing, green space, or cultural venues.
+For Prince Georgians, the possibilities for the old Six Flags site are as diverse as the community itself.
+Some leaders envision high-end entertainment and eateries that rival those in neighboring jurisdictions.
+Others see opportunities for senior housing, green spaces, or cultural venues.
+Their differing perspectives carries a shared desire: to create something meaningful.

 That balance will be critical as the project moves forward.